iArcanic/plcs-cw1/reflective-report.md

 # 2 My programming journey

+## 2.1 Skills before starting the degree

+## 2.2 Skills learned during the degree

+## 2.3 Skills learned in this module

 # 3 Applying cyber security in my programming

 # 4 Incorporating cyber security in future programming